ramcmana/ramcmana.github.io/README.md

 # How to Embed 3D Models in HTML Using \<model-viewer\>

-- requires a .glb or .gltf file
+- requires a .glb or .gltf 3D object file
-- uses the open source <model-viewer> web component
+- uses the open source \<model-viewer\> web component

-## How to use
+## How to Use

-> host the index.html and style.css files and access the webpage
+> host the index.html and style.css files and then access the webpage